hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 so we had to discard this axiomatic assumption, but only sort of:

-recall the two ways of modeling defaultancy: 1) by value and 2) by function. only one of them can fail. if you specify a default with a plain old value, then there's no moving parts so there's no way for it to fail.
+recall the two ways of modeling defaultancy: 1) by value and 2) by function. only one of them can fail: if you specify a default with a plain old value, then there's no moving parts so there's no way for it to fail.

 as such, for defaults that are specified by value the axiomatic assumption